DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 - Be creative
 - Experiment, try new things, don't be afraid to fail
-- Be data driven
+- Be data-driven
 - Learn from failures
 - Relish & repeat success
 - **Have fun & build awesome** ✨

-Looking back at the past year Netlify has enabled me to do just that.
+Looking back at the past year, Netlify has enabled me to do just that.
 I had a lot of fun and built some awesome stuff!

 It's also been the prolific year of building I've ever had.
 There are **more** things not even mentioned in this post 🤯.
 Mamma mia!

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/blog/success-kid.jpg" />

-It's been a wild ride and I can't wait to see what the next year holds.
+It's been a wild ride, and I can't wait to see what the next year holds.

 Shoutout to [Matt](https://twitter.com/biilmann) & [Chris](https://twitter.com/chr_bach) the two founders of Netlify.
 They are building an awesome company to work for & are masters at recruiting the best folks (minus myself 😁)

-Also to [Daniel Freeman](https://twitter.com/danielfreeman) who continues to be an awesome mentor & empowers me to build all this awesome shit!
+Also, to [Daniel Freeman](https://twitter.com/danielfreeman), who continues to be an awesome mentor & empowers me to build all this awesome shit!

 P.S.
 [We are hiring a bunch of people](https://boards.greenhouse.io/netlify).
-If this post peaked your interest, please reach out.
+If this post piqued your interest, please reach out.

 P.P.S.
 Sorry for the Netlify ❤️ fest. (but its true G)